-2.03.050 Mitigating and Aggravating Factors
+2.03.060 Mitigating and Aggravating Factors for Civil Penalties

-- (a) In establishing the amount of a civil penalty to be assessed, the Director or the Council shall consider the following factors: - (1) Whether the respondent has committed any prior violation, regardless of whether or not any administrative, civil, or criminal proceeding was commenced therefor: - (2) The history of the respondent in taking all feasible steps or procedures necessary or appropriate to correct any violation; - (3) The economic and financial conditions of the respondent. - (b) In establishing whether a civil penalty should be remitted or mitigated, the Director or the Council may consider the following factors: - (1) The gravity and magnitude of the violation; - (2) Whether the violation was repeated or continuous; - (3) Whether a cause of the violation was an unavoidable accident, or negligence, or an intentional act of the respondent; - (4) The opportunity and degree of difficulty to correct the violation; - (5) The respondent's cooperativeness and efforts to correct the violation for which the penalty is to be assessed; - (6) The cost to Metro of investigation and correction of the cited violation prior to the time Metro receives respondent's answer to the written notice of assessment of civil penalty; or - (7) Any other relevant factor. - (c) Unless the issue is raised in respondent's answer to the written notice of assessment of civil penalty, the Council may presume that the economic and financial conditions of respondent would allow imposition of the penalty assessed by the Director.
-At the hearing, the burden of proof and the burden of coming forward with evidence regarding the respondent's economic and financial condition or regarding any factor urged in mitigation shall be upon the respondent.
-[Ord.
-50, Sec.
-5.]
+- (a) In establishing the amount of a civil penalty to be assessed, Metro may consider the following factors: - (1) Whether the respondent has committed any prior violation, regardless of whether any administrative, civil, or criminal proceeding was commenced as a result; - (2) The history of the respondent in taking all feasible actions necessary or appropriate to correct any violation; or - (3) The respondent's economic and financial condition. - (b) In establishing whether Metro should mitigate a civil penalty, Metro may consider the following factors: - (1) The gravity and magnitude of the violation; - (2) Whether the violation was repeated or continuous; - (3) Whether a cause of the violation was a negligent or an intentional act of the respondent; - (4) The opportunity and degree of difficulty to correct the violation; - (5) The respondent's cooperativeness and efforts to correct the violation for which Metro may assess the penalty; - (6) The cost to Metro to investigate or correct the cited violation; or - (7) Any other relevant factor.